dart-lang/language/working/1426-extension-types/feature-specification-views.md

 In short, we want an `int` representation, but we want to make sure that we don't accidentally add ID numbers or multiply them, and we don't want to silently pass an ID number (e.g., as actual arguments or in assignments) where an `int` is expected.
-The view `IdNumber` will do all these things.
+The view class `IdNumber` will do all these things.

 We can actually cast away the view type and hence get access to the interface of the representation, but we assume that the developer wishes to maintain this extra discipline, and won't cast away the view type onless there is a good reason to do so.
 Similarly, we can access the representation using the representation name as a getter.
 There is no reason to consider the latter to be a violation of any kind of encapsulation or protection barrier, it's just like any other getter invocation.
-If desired, the author of the view can choose to use a private representation name, to obtain a small amount of extra encapsulation.
+If desired, the author of the view class can choose to use a private representation name, to obtain a small amount of extra encapsulation.

 The extra discipline is enforced because the view member